An official website of the European Union. See all European Institutions

 The war in Syria, one of the worst humanitarian crises the world has faced since World War II, continues to have devastating and tragic consequences for its people.
 It is also having an increasingly destabilising impact on the wider region, through the displacement of people, the exacerbation of political and sectarian differences and the spread of terrorism.

-There can be no military solution to the conflict.
-Only a political solution, as defined in the UN Security Council Resolution 2254 and the 2012 Geneva Communiqué, will ensure lasting stability in Syria, and the elimination of Da'esh and other UN-listed terrorist entities in the country.
+Only a negotiated political solution, as defined in the UN Security Council Resolution 2254 and the 2012 Geneva Communiqué, will ensure lasting stability in Syria, and the elimination of Da'esh and other UN-listed terrorist entities in the country.

 The EU has called for an end to the unacceptable violence in Syria, which continues to cause the suffering of millions of Syrians and immeasurable destruction of infrastructure.
 Attacks on cultural heritage are also an unfortunate consequence of the conflict.
-The EU continues to condemn in the strongest terms the continuing violence and the widespread and systematic violations of human rights.
-In March 2017, the EU delivered statements at the Interactive Dialogue with the Commission of Inquiry on the Syrian Arab Republic during the Human Rights Council session.
-On 12 July 2017, the EU decided to provide €1.5 million to support the International, Impartial and Independent Mechanism to Assist in the Investigation and Prosecution of Persons Responsible for the Most Serious Crimes under International Law Committed in Syria.
+The EU continues to condemn in the strongest terms the continuing violence and the widespread and systematic violation of human rights.
+The EU has provided €1.5 million to support the International, Impartial and Independent Mechanism to Assist in the Investigation and Prosecution of Persons Responsible for the Most Serious Crimes under International Law Committed in Syria.

-The European Union has responded decisively to the violent repression of anti-government protests in Syria which began in March 2011, by suspending its cooperation with the Syrian Government and gradually extending restrictive measures.
-These measures have been targeted and include humanitarian exemptions.
-The EU will continue its policy of imposing additional sanctions targeting the regime and its supporters, as long as the repression continues.
-On 29 May 2017, the Council extended EU restrictive measures against the Syrian regime until 1 June 2018.
+The European Union responded decisively to the violent repression in 2011 of anti-government protests in Syria by suspending its cooperation with the Syrian Government and gradually extending targeted restrictive measures (with humanitarian exemptions).
+The EU will pursue its policy of imposing sanctions targeted at the regime and its supporters, as long as the repression continues.
+On 28th May 2018, the Council extended EU restrictive measures until 1st June 2019.
 The sanctions currently in place include notably an oil embargo, restrictions on certain investments, a freeze of the assets of the Syrian central bank within the EU, export restrictions on equipment and technology that might be used for internal repression, as well as on equipment and technology for monitoring or interception of internet or telephone communications.
-It now includes 261 persons and 67 entities targeted by a travel ban and an asset freeze over the violent repression against the civilian population in Syria.
+It now includes 259 persons and 67 entities targeted by a travel ban and an asset freeze over the violent repression against the civilian population in Syria.
 See the annex for an overview of sanctions in place.

 The EU has been at the forefront of the work done to put Syrian chemical weapons under international control, to eventually lead to their destruction.
 In March 2016, the EU provided funding of €4.6 million to the Organisation for Prohibition of Chemical Weapons (OPCW) special missions in the Syrian Arab Republic, including activities related to the OPCW Fact Finding Mission and the Joint Investigative Mechanism (UNSCR 2235).
 The fourth JIM report was published in October 2016.
 The EU delivered a statement in the OPCW on 7 March 2017.
 On 17 July 2017 and on 19 March 2018, the Council added 16 and 4 persons respectively to the list of those targeted by EU restrictive measures against the Syrian regime for their role in the development and use of chemical weapons against the civilian population.